FrydayGames/FrydayGames/README.md

 ## Hi there 👋

-I'm a beginner game developer and I'm here to expand my skills in order to be able to be collaborate with other devs.
+I'm a beginner game developer and I'm here to expand my skills in order to collaborate with other devs.

 **Really excited to be here!**